Because I'm dramatic. In my opinion, these clever winks are bridges to one another.

 What if there is a more creative option?
 Maybe rebuilding old bridges is aiming low.
 Maybe some bridges are desolated, and we are better served by starting new ones with that person.
 I don't picture us having only one bridge to a person.
 In my mind, I see a number of bridges...like a network of blood vessels or branches on a tree growing and reaching towards their goal.
 Because, like the people they reach, bridges can be rich and varied, specific and personal.
 There are many ways to connect with someone.
 Why place all our efforts in one area?

 Here is where it behooves you to believe there is something larger than you at work in the universe.
 Sure, building a new bridge to a new person can be challenging.
 But building with a person where bridges are decayed or even annihilated?
 Well, you're not going to want to do that on your own, Honey.
 Trust me.

-He reaches towards us over and over.
-He sings through the birds, he whispers in the wind, he pats our backs through friends, and sometimes he speaks through poetry or music that pierce our hearts, make us sit up in surprise and say, wide-eyed,"That was for ME, wasn't it?"
+In this world, we are endlessly pursued.
+Even if you cannot name it, you can feel it at times.
+Something reaches towards us over and over...sings to us through the birds, whispers secrets to us in the wind, pats our backs through friends, and sometimes speaks through poetry or music that pierce our hearts, make us sit up in surprise and say, wide-eyed,"That was for ME, wasn't it?"